-New Diamond Drilling Program
+The New Diamond Drilling Program:

-To date, drilling at Bluebird has only tested the mineralisation from 100m to just over 200m vertical depth, and over a 150m strike length.
+Drilling to date at Bluebird has only tested the mineralisation from 100m to just over 200m vertical depth, and over a 150m strike length (see Figure 2).
 The deposit remains open to the west, as well as both up and down dip.